LockateMe/cordova-plugin-minisodium/README.md

 	cordova plugin add cordova-plugin-minisodium

 __Note:__ This plugin is not built for Android API levels below 16.
-To set the `minSdkVersion` property in your Cordova app.
-Add the following line in `config.xml`:
+To set the `minSdkVersion` property in your Cordova app (if needed), add the following line in `config.xml`:
 ```
 <preference name="android-minSdkVersion" value="16"/>
 ```